Should you file for divorce first? People ask us this question all the time.

 Related Reading: The Uniform Child Custody Jurisdiction Act

 When you file for divorce first, you usually have the chance to present your case first.
 While that sounds like an ideal situation, there are, again, positives and negatives to consider.

-You also show your hand first.
-This isn’t a TV courtroom with a jury, surprise witnesses, and gotcha moments.
-But by presenting first, you reveal your strategy.
-Your spouse and opposing counsel then have time to tailor a response.
+This isn’t a TV courtroom with a jury, surprise witnesses, and big gotcha moments.
+But by presenting first, you do reveal your strategy.
+Your spouse and opposing counsel then have time to tailor their response.

 Ideally, you and your divorce lawyer have laid the groundwork for a strong case based on sound legal strategy.
 If that’s true, when you present shouldn’t be an issue.
-A sturdy case is sturdy regardless of whether you’re first or second out of the gate.
+A sturdy case is sturdy regardless of whether you’re first or second off the blocks.

-At the end of the day, this is the big question: should you file for divorce first?
 As already stated, every case plays out differently, so there’s no one-size-fits-all answer.
-It varies from case-to-case.
-Depending on the surrounding circumstances, it can benefit you, create a negative influence, or have little impact at all.
+What’s best varies from case to case.
+Depending on your circumstances, it can benefit you, have a negative impact, or have little influence at all.

-Taking an aggressive, proactive approach can benefit your case.
-Emphasis on can.
-If you’ve prepared and established a sound strategy, either on your own or with an attorney, by all means, file for divorce first.
+If you’ve done all the groundwork and built a strong foundation, either on your own or with an attorney, by all means, file for divorce whenever you’re ready.

-Take the steps to build a strong, organized case.
+Take the steps to build a sound, organized case.
 Gather all of your paperwork and collect important documents.
 Figure out if you need a divorce lawyer or not.
-Being prepared will only benefit you.
+Being prepared only benefits you.

 Related Reading: No-Fault Divorce: What Are Grounds For Divorce In Oregon?